Application Deadline: March 1

-BACHELOR OF NURSING: This four year program is designed to prepare entry- level nurses who will function within a variety of health care settings.
-The graduate is prepared to assume the roles of direct care giver, educator, counsellor, advocate, facilitator, co-ordinator of care, researcher, leader and member of the nursing profession.
+BACHELOR OF NURSING This four-year program is designed to prepare entry- level nurses who will function within a variety of health care settings.
+The graduate is prepared to assume the roles of direct care-giver, educator, counsellor, advocate, facilitator, co-ordinator of care, researcher, leader, and member of the nursing profession.

-Students may apply for admission into the School of Nursing directly from high school by indicating “BN (collaborative)” in the appropriate place on the university application.
-In addition to this general application, students must submit a School of Nursing application form as well as a self appraisal form and two letters of reference.
+Students may apply for admission into the School of Nursing directly from high school by indicating BN (collaborative) in the appropriate place on the university application.
+In addition to this general application, students must submit a School of Nursing application form as well as a self-appraisal form and two letters of reference.
 The application and supporting documentation are required by the March 1 deadline.

-Direct entry into the program is competitive for a limited number of placements and is subject to the applicant meeting the general admission requirements for Memorial University.
-Meeting the minimum admission requirements does not guarantee a student’s acceptance into the program.
+Direct entry into the program from high school is competitive as there are a limited number of placements.
+Admission is subject to meeting the minimum admission requirements and does not guarantee a student’s acceptance into the program.

 Up to three additional positions per year are available in the bachelor of nursing (collaborative) four-year option program for applicants of Aboriginal ancestry who have met the admission requirements.
 Applicants must send a letter of request at the time of application and provide documentation of Aboriginal ancestry.